How to Choose a Travel Rewards Credit CardPosted August 1, 2017 in Credit Card Tips

 Since travel rewards vary by credit card, it helps to draw up an outline of how much you spend and at which retailers.
 For example, Air Miles offers extra points at its retail partners.
 But if you don’t shop at any of those stores that often, you’re probably better off with another travel rewards credit card.

 Although you probably don’t want a wallet full of credit cards, sometimes it can make sense to have more than one credit card.
 Carefully consider the benefits each credit card offers before choosing to sign up for it to make sure it’s giving you a good bang for your travel reward bucks.
 Travel reward point accrual varies by credit card, so make sure signing up makes sense based on your spending habits.

-- New Starwood Preferred Guest®* Credit Card from American Express Cardmembers, earn 25,000 bonus Starpoints® after you charge $1,500 in purchases to your Card in your first three months of Cardmembership.
-Offer ends on October 18th, 2017.
+- New Starwood Preferred Guest® Credit Card from American Express Cardmembers, earn 20,000 bonus Starpoints® after you charge $1,500 in purchases to your Card in your first three months of Cardmembership.

-- You can earn 2 Starpoints for every dollar of eligible purchases charged to the Card at participating SPG and Marriott Rewards hotels from November 15, 2016 through November 15, 2017.
+- You can earn 2 Starpoints for every dollar of eligible purchases charged to the Card at participating SPG® and Marriott Rewards® hotels from November 15, 2016 through February 15, 2018.

 - Earn 1 Starpoint for every $1 in purchases charged to the Card